 - Part-CNS: Communication, Navigation, Surveillance

 - Part-ATFM: Air Traffic Flow Management

 EU Regulation 2017/373 will continue to develop, and Entry Point North follows the latest adjustments closely.
 To help our clients stay compliant with regulations, our courses strictly follow all training objectives and requirements in EU Regulation 2017/373, including all established acceptable means of compliances (AMCs) and guidance material (GM).

 As one of the largest ATS academies in the world, Entry Point North has many years of experience in training delivery: currently our portfolio covers more than 150 clients from 48 countries.
-To find out how we can help you with your organisation’s training needs, please see our training overview (also showing course dates) or contact us at email@example.com.
+To find out how we can help you with your organisation’s training needs, please see our training & other services overview or contact us at email@example.com.